2 Euclidean Geometry

 (I. 4) Side-angle-side (SAS) congruence: if two triangles have two pairs of congruent sides and

-the angles between these are congruent, then the remaining sides and angles are congruent in
+the angles between these are congruent, then the remaining sides and angles are also congruent

 AB